Requirements doctoral programme

 - Curriculum Vitae (CV);

-- Transcript of records (record of study) and degree certificate of bachelor degree, Vordiplom or equivalent degree;
+- Transcript of records (record of study) and degree certificate of bachelor degree (minimum of 240 ECTS points), Vordiplom or equivalent degree;

 - Transcript of records (record of study) and degree certificate of master degree, Diplom or equivalent degree (if applicable).
 If your degree programme is not yet completed, please provide temporary transcripts;

 - two letters of recommendation (more details see above);

 - certificate of proficiency in English (recommended if not native English speaker or education was not in English);

 - scholarships, prizes and awards (if applicable);